surniaulula/wpsso/readme.txt

 = 3.43.1 =

 (2017/05/11) Added removal of HTML tags from the author / user description value in the Schema Person markup.
+Added new social business account URLs for Google's Knowledge Graph.

 = 3.43.0 =